amadeuspzs/nhs-number-api/README.md

 	nhs-number-api:local
 ```

+Open http://127.0.0.1:8000 to view the API and the automatically generated OpenAPI docs.

 ## Kustomize

 This repository includes a `k8s/` directory with Kubernetes manifests and a `kustomization.yaml` that applies them in the correct order (namespace first).